 Affectionate Nickname: Ryan and Colin sometimes call each other "Col" and "Ry", especially in "Greatest Hits".

 The Alcoholic: Parodied, most often during "Greatest Hits", when Colin will say something odd and Ryan will ask if Colin is drinking again.

 Example, from Songs of the Circus:

 Colin: You know, we have more hits than you can shake a stick at.
-But, you know, don't shake a stick, because that would damage the CD.
-Because once you shake a stick at something, you can rarely get it to the way it was before.
+But, you know, don't shake a stick, because that would, uh, damage the CD, and you couldn't listen to it all that well.
+Because once you've shaken a stick at something, you can rarely get it to the way it was before.
 Ryan: ...You're drinking again, aren't you?
 Colin: Yeah, a little bit.

 A Ryan example occurred in "Songs of the Chiropractor":

 Ryan: ...And not just songs from here in America, but songs all, from all over the world.
 Almost missed a word there!
 Colin: (cheerfully) That's because you're drunk!

 Wayne can get this role either deliberately (as "an old drunk who used to do the sports" in Weird Newscasters) or by accident (he was supposed to be mimicking a carousel horse in Living Scenery, but Colin assumed he was being a drunkard).
 Unfortunately he winds up sounding like Bill Cosby...

 Many jokes about what exactly was in Drew's mug were made about this.

 In one game of "Let's Make a Date": Colin plays a drunk and Greg Proops guessed he's his uncle Ted.